When is a raise considered?

 Budget

 There is predefined budget available, with predefined maxima when all expectations are met.
 The Salary structure, budget & Communication makes the decision with the current salary, history of raises and the salaries of Springeteers that are comparable in mind.
+Communication

 We communicate decisions on contract renewals and raises as soon as we can and at latest 30 days before the expiry date.
 If you have a three month contract, the notification day is legally one day before end of the contract, but we aim on deciding and communicating the decision 30 - 15 days before the end of the three-month contract.

 The height of the salaries are not communicated to the entire company deliberately.
 We want to be as transparent - specifically about the decision making process - as possible but research has shown that it’s not effective or happiness increasing to be completely open about salaries.
 People tend to only compare to colleagues who earn more and not to people that earn the same or less.
 See Killian Wawoe’s presentation on the Blaricum syndrome (from minute 6.00 onwards, it's in Dutch) for some nice examples of this.
+Never feel awkward about asking questions re salaries and raises.
+It’s always good to give your view on it and it’s treated with respect.
+Talking honestly to the Salary Structure, budget & communication and happiness role about your salary is always to be preferred to not daring to ask and feel not ok about in the meantime.
+Even when a raise request is turned down (that happens), it can be very clarifying on both sides to talk and explore options for later on.

 If you are on a parttime contract but you want to work fulltime, or you need a bi-weekly day off for example, you can take the following steps:

-• Ask your Lead Link if there is room for more hours or how it would work with your work (and transfer) if you work less
+- Ask your Lead Link if there is room for more hours or how it would work with your work (and transfer) if you work less

-• Please note: for salary administration and clarity purpose: try not to change in the middle of the month (especially it's hard administratively to go from fulltime to parttime).
-If it's urgent we can find a way of course, but try to keep to the beginning of the month.
-Also, do not move hours every month, but stick to a fixed schedule: to avoid an overload of work in pension settings, reimbursements of travel costs and salary administration.
+- Please note: for salary administration and clarity purpose: try not to change in the middle of the month (especially it's hard administratively to go from fulltime to parttime).
+If it's urgent we can find a way of course, but try to keep to the Also, do not move hours every month, but stick to a fixed schedule: to avoid an overload of work in pension settings, reimbursements of travel costs and salary administration.
 So do not say: "working fulltime in March, then 2 months parttime and then fulltime again".
 If you need to work parttime super temporarily, talk to the contracts role about unpaid leave and other options.

-• If you Lead Link is ok with more / less hours - after the Lead Links has an ok from the Resources & Budget role if it concerns more hours - make a task for the Employment contracts, salary administration & tools and add the following information:- Per which date will you work more / less hours- Tag your Lead Link so the contracts role knows he/she is ok with it and to confirm budget is ok.
+- If you Lead Link is ok with more / less hours - after the Lead Links has an ok from the Resources & Budget role if it concerns more hours - make a task for the Employment contracts, salary administration & tools and add the following information:- Per which date will you work more / less hours- Tag your Lead Link so the contracts role knows he/she is ok with it and to confirm budget is ok.

-• If you want to work less in the Netherlands, because you had a child, check out your rights to ouderschapsverlof and let the contracts & salaries role know per when and how many hours you want to take up (and an ETA on how long)
+- If you want to work less in the Netherlands, because you had a child, check out your rights to ouderschapsverlof and let the contracts & salaries role know per when and how many hours you want to take up (and an ETA on how long)